chenxin-dlut/TransT/README.md

 ## Results
-For VOT2020, we use [Alpha-Refine](https://github.com/MasterBin-IIAU/AlphaRefine) to generate mask, without any hyparameter-tuning.
+For VOT2020, we add a mask branch to generate mask, without any hyparameter-tuning.
+The code of the mask branch will be released soon.

 <table>
   <tr>